 Add page 81 line 2

-Optionally in the ranging phase, the responder may transmit the HRP UWB PHY MMS packet (described in 16.2.11), and the Initiator may start transmitting its HRP UWB PHY MMS packet offset by 600 RSTU from the start into the ranging phase.
-This option is signaled by the reversed_fragment parameter described in 10.38.11.1.3.8.
+Optionally in the ranging phase, by combining macMmsFixedReplyTimeEnable and macMmsReversedOrder, the responder may transmit the HRP UWB PHY MMS packet (described in 16.2.11), and the Initiator may start transmitting its HRP UWB PHY MMS packet offset by macMmsFixedReplyTime RSTU RSTU from the start of the HRP UWB PHY MMS packet received from the responder.
+This option is signaled by the reversed MMS Order parameter described in 10.39.11.1.3.8.

 Modify page 93 line 21-23 and page 94 line1-2

 - TxTimeSpecified and RangingTxTime to specify when to send the first fragment, which for the initiator will be relative to the transmission of its poll.
 This TxTimeSpecified is time (A) in Figure 24, which for the initiator is 2 ms by default but possibly a different value depending on the slot size, the order and number of slots allocated to the ranging control phase poll and response.
-This RangingTxTime time, i.e., the time that the initiator starts to transmit the first fragment, marks the start of the ranging phase.
+This RangingTxTime time is when the initiator starts to transmit the first fragment and marks the start of the ranging phase.

 10.39.11.1.3.8 The MMS Number of Fragments Configuration field